 change_note.
 If the document is associated with multiple editions, you should search through all of them for the text of the change note:

 document.editions.map(&:change_note).
 An example PR can be found here

 - Find the change note containing the text you are looking to delete and destroy it.

-- Check in the UI that the change note is no longer displayed.
+- Check hat the change note is no longer displayed.

-- If the change note was indicating a major change, then it will be propagated to an Edition in publishing-api.
-You can search for that edition using the content item id (Edition IDs will not coincide between whitehall and publishing-api).
-You can also do a freetext search for the change note text in
+- If the change note was indicating a major change, then it will be propagated to an Edition in Publishing API.
+You can search for that edition using the content ID (Edition IDs will not coincide between whitehall and Publishing API).
+You can also do a free-text search for the change note.

-- If you do find a change note, you will have to delete it and re-send the edition to the content store to be updated.
+- Delete the change note and re-send the edition to the Content Store to be updated.

 - You will also have to delete the change history as this does not get regenerated automatically.
 This change also has to represented downstream to the Content Store so you should combine it with the previous step.
 An example PR can be found here